Cocoa Drag and Drop

-A brief summary and teaser text to accompany the publishing of my first technical article on Medium on the topic of building a collection view with drag and drop capabilities in the native macOS framework Cocoa.
+A brief summary and teaser text to accompany the publishing of my first technical article on Medium on the topic of building a collection view with drag and drop capabilities in the native macOS framework Cocoa/AppKit.

 While developing for an app project that is, at the time of writing, unannounced, I've often unintentionally landed on Medium, finding various articles on the use of Cocoa and its myriad of classes and modules.
 Quite unfortunately, most articles and more detailed documentation and examples in general are evidently written only for Cocoa Touch and, as such, only apply to iOS apps.

 What I'm working with is the sparse bits of useful information painstakingly gathered from Apple's official documentation pages and, more often than I'd like, their unmaintained Objective C-era archives, loosely scattered community forum posts, the odd archived tweet and from as much as was salvageable from a few printed books on Mac app development — most considerably out of date when I found them.
 I thought putting together my own article on a particularly intransparent part of user interface programming would be a good push for the betterment, this is the first published piece from this line of thought.